Astros vs. Yankees Player Props Betting Odds

-Player props can be found for Kyle Tucker and Gleyber Torres, among others, when the Houston Astros visit the New York Yankees at Yankee Stadium on Saturday at 1:05 PM ET.
+Gleyber Torres is among the players with prop bets available when the New York Yankees and the Houston Astros square off at Yankee Stadium on Sunday (beginning at 1:35 PM ET).

 Bet on this matchup or its props with BetMGM!